The World's First Independent Alpine Sit-ski for any Physical Disability

 + May I purchase the TetraSki? . . .

-The TetraSki is still evolving and our current program of providing the ski to adaptive organization gives us greater control over hardware/software upgrades, feature additions, and, if necessary, repair work.
+The TetraSki is available for lease only at this time to participating adaptive programs.
+The TetraSki is still evolving and our current program of providing the ski to adaptive organizations gives us greater control over hardware/software upgrades, feature additions, and, if necessary, repair work.

-If you’re interested in trying the TetraSki but don’t have a participating program nearby, consider contacting an adaptive program near you and encouraging them to contact us to apply for the TetraSki.
-You may also see a calendar of participating programs hosting a TetraSki this winter.
+If you’re interested in trying the TetraSki but don’t have a participating program nearby, consider contacting an adaptive program near you and encouraging them to contact us to partner in getting TetraSki in your area.

 + What safety concerns should I be aware of with the TetraSki? . . .